 DevOps focuses on what is required to be done, whereas Site Reliability Engineering focuses on how things are required to be done.
 This is what makes them complement one another.
 However, there are some fundamental differences between the two.

 The time-to-market has significantly reduced, with organizations and their customers expecting faster results.
 This has led to frequent releases and continuous improvements, thereby enabling teams to remain updated with emerging technologies and tools.
 This further empowers organizations in accelerating their software engineering cycle.
 While Devops ensures gradual changes to processes, SRE hinges on reducing failure cost as and when new releases are made.

 Irrespective of the approach followed, SRE or DevOps, measuring everything is imperative.
-While DevOps measures everything at operations and development phases, site reliability engineering emphasizes operations to be the achilles heel of most issues.
+While DevOps measures everything at operations and development phases, SRE emphasizes operations to be the achilles heel of most issues.
 Therefore, prescriptive measuring with aspects such as efforts, outages, uptime, and availability is emphasized in SRE.